neg4n/notepad-_config/README.md

 - Smart, but never intrusive - LSPs, diagnostics, formatters, Git integration.
 - Packed with QoL features: enhanced `:Bdelete` commands, synced terminal colors (`MiniMisc.sync_termbg`), scoped live [`ripgrep`][ripgrep] with [`fzf`][fzf], smarter closing of [`oil`][oil] buffers, and more.
 - No attempts to imitate a GUI IDE.
 No file tree, no icons, no floating clutter.
-- Focused andreliable - works in any stack, any size.
+- Focused and reliable - works in any stack, any size.
 Tested inside large monorepos.

-### Customization
+#### Customization

 The codebase is small enough to understand in one sitting, and flexible enough to rebuild from scratch.
 Fork it, strip it down, or change it into something unrecognizable - it’s still yours.